News and Updates

 Hunter Mill District Information

-Temporary Road between Old Reston Avenue and North Shore Drive: VDOT and FCDOT are proposing to add bike lanes.
+Sunset Hills Road from Samuel Morse Drive to Business Center Drive: VDOT and FCDOT are proposing to add bike lanes.

 See VDOT's Northern Virginia Paving Program page for more information on road specific projects, status, maps and contact information, which is updated weekly during the paving season.